Strava 2025 Year in Sport Report: Apple Watch Dominates, COROS Fastest Growing, Gen Z Gear Trends

 The New Sports Tech Order: Apple, Garmin, and the Rise of Coros

-Following our look at Garmin Connect data yesterday, the newly released Strava “Year in Sport” 2025 report offers a market-wide view of current trends.
-It analysed the data of over 180 million athletes, providing insights into how different brands perform.
-Plus, more light is shed on the spending habits and gear preferences of the emerging Gen Z demographic – an influential part of the market over the next few years.
+The newly released Strava “Year in Sport” 2025 report offers a market-wide view of current trends.
+It analysed the data of over 180 million athletes, providing insights into how different brands perform, plus more light is shed on the spending habits and gear preferences of the emerging Gen Z demographic.

 The data paints a clear picture of the sports tech landscape: the Apple Watch (Series) is the most-used ‘device’ for recording activities, while COROS is the fastest-growing watch brand year over year.
 Despite these shifts, Garmin remains the largest overall brand.